 Trevor Hohns was a national selector from 1993 to 2006, including 10 years as Chairman of the panel.

-Since 2011, he has been a selector for Queensland Cricket and a State Talent Manager in Queensland.
-In rejoining the NSP on July 1, 2014, Hohns has stood down as the Queensland Selection Panel Chair.
+From 2011 to 2014, he was a selector for Queensland Cricket and a State Talent Manager.
+In rejoining the NSP in 2014, Hohns stood down as the Queensland Selection Panel Chair.

 Darren Lehmann took over the role as Australian men's coach just 16 days out from the First Test of The Ashes in the UK on June 24, 2013.

 Lehmann has had an exceptional record as head coach of the Queensland Bulls, winning the Bupa Sheffield Shield and Ryobi One-Day Cup and the KFC T20 Big Bash League title with the Brisbane Heat all within the last two years.

 Australian Test and One-Day International great Mark Waugh joined the National Selection Panel on July 1, 2014 with Cricket Australia Chief Executive James Sutherland saying his focus would predominantly be on the limited-overs program.

 Greg Chappell re-joined the National Selection Panel in late 2016, maintaining his role as CA's National Talent Manager.

 Greg Chappell is a former Australia captain who played 87 Tests and 74 ODIs for his country.
 He was one of the outstanding batsmen of his generation, before having a significant impact developing the game following his playing career as a selector, coach and mentor of junior talent.

 Flegler is a former First Class Cricketer for Queensland and Victoria and joined the WNSP in 2015.
 Shawn is also the Female High Performance and Talent Manager.